benjamincrozat/content/posts/php-83.md

 ---
 Image: https://life-long-bunny.fra1.digitaloceanspaces.com/media-library/production/13/php-83_jyplbw.png
-Title: PHP 8.3: new features and release date.
+Title: PHP 8.3 is out, now!
+Here's what's new and changed.
-Description: PHP 8.3 will be released in November 2023, and as usual, you need to be up to date with new features and breaking changes for easier transitions.
+Description: PHP 8.3 was released on November 23, 2023, and as usual, you need to be up to date with new features and breaking changes for easier transitions.
 Canonical:
 Audio:
 Published at: 2022-10-10
-Modified at: 2023-07-03
+Modified at: 2023-11-23
 Categories: php
 ---